-- Q: Are these types of properties covered by the FHCF? - A: It depends.
+Q: Are these types of properties covered by the FHCF?

+A: It depends.
 Generally, if the structure is used exclusively or predominantly for dwelling or habitational occupancies, it is covered by the FHCF.
-Beginning with Contract Year 2019, if a home or dwelling structure is insured under a personal lines residential policy form, it is deemed to have a habitational occupancy and to be a residential structure regardless of the term of occupancy.
+If a home or dwelling structure is insured under a personal lines residential policy form, it is deemed to have a habitational occupancy and to be a residential structure regardless of the term of occupancy.
 If the structure is insured under a commercial lines policy, it would only be covered by the FHCF if the structure is used exclusively or predominantly (50% or more of the total insured value) for habitational occupancies.